MichalLytek/type-graphql/docs/scalars.md

 });
 ```

-Then you can just use it in your field decorators:
+Then we can just use it in our field decorators:

 ```typescript
 // import the earlier created const